Part-time and Volunteer Staff

 A list of St. Olaf students who currently work at the Hong Kierkegaard Library during the academic year and/or summer months:

-A second-year St. Olaf student in the graduating class of 2021, Amy Imdieke is a member of the Great Conversation program and studies the interconnections between natural sciences and mathematics.
+A second-year St. Olaf student in the graduating class of 2021, Amy Imdieke is a member of the Great Conversation program and studies the interconnections between natural sciences and English literature.
 She is the Treasurer of the St. Olaf Neuroscience Club and spends her free time playing the clarinet in Norseman Band.